Last Updated on

 What you need to know if your loved one is at a Connecticut prison

 If you have a loved one incarcerated at a Connecticut prison and you are trying to process their release on bail, you can still process bail bonds.
 Only social visits have been suspended until further notice.
-There are other internal measurements taken as stated by Commissioner Cook in a recent release.
+There are other internal procedures taken as stated by Commissioner Cook in a recent release.
 You can read the release here.

 All efforts are being made to contain the spread of coronavirus among the inmate population.
 The DOC also announced that inmates will have 2 free phone calls per week for the next 30 days.